readikus/early-saas-handbook/docs/engineering-process/how-to-succeed-as-an-engineer-at-a-saas-startup.md

 # Technical

 * **Run your code**.
 Shouldn't have to write this, yet, experience suggests this is worth noting.
 If you ever find yourself in this situation, you need to politely ask yourself what sequence of strange events caused this to happen.
+If you're making a change to a piece of functionality, and only running it via a unit test or in Storybook, this isn't a real world test.

 * **Understand edge cases**.
 What if a user DOESN'T puts a space in a postcode?

+# Delivery

 * **Understand priorities**.
 Competent line managers should be clearly communicating the order of priorities for tasks.
 You may disagree with these, and should certainly raise concerns in a professional manner (i.e. you know something is needed for a sales demo tomorrow), but ultimately, it is their call.
 If a piece of work is timeboxed, don't continue to work on it just because you're enjoying it.

 * **Seek priority calls**.
 If your line manager is expecting you to be working on a particular bit of work, but someone else has asked you to do something, involve your line manager in making a priority call.
 As a general rule, the focus should be on functionality that has the widest reach, rather than some special cases for a certain client.
 They may be a big client, but with SaaS, focus on the many, not the few.

 * **Manage expectations**.
 Your line managers are responsble for communicating clear priorities, deadlines and assigning work that fits your skill set.
 As part of this arrangement, they will be expecting you to feedback to them when you don't think a piece of work is likely to get completed in the sprint.
 They may choose split the user story up, descope some requirements, or pair program with you.
 An effective senior won't be used to people asking "just checking in on where we are with this?", not because they always  because they either manage expectations or they just get the work done and communicate this.

+* **Demo well**.
+I've worked with some developers that really stand out at being able to "sell" the value of the work they have been doing.
+This involves being able to explain "why" they have been doing a particular piece of work, talking about the challenges they faced, and demonstrating the ultimate value that the piece of work brings to the app.

 Furthermore, an engineer that gets things working is great, but if they don't communicate this